 The current laws within the European Union concerning supply chain due diligence differ across countries.
 Some countries, like Germany and the Netherlands, have established their own due diligence laws aiming to reach the United Nations Guiding Principles on Business and Human Rights (UNGP).
 However, most countries still rely on voluntary measures by companies.

 A survey study carried out by the European Commission on companies operating in the EU finds that supply chain supervision has increased.
 Over a third of the companies surveyed followed due diligence based on the UNGPs.
-However, a majority only follow due diligence through the first-tier supplier, and not through the whole value chain.
+However, a majority only follow due diligence through the first-tier supplier, and not through the entire value chain.

 A unified legal framework is expected to increase the quality and scope of human rights management, and to create a level playing field across the common market.
 It would be binding for all companies accessing the internal market of the EU.
 Companies would comply with their due diligence obligation and eliminate negative impacts on the environment and human rights.
 Sanctions could be imposed in the case of violations and legal assistance shall be provided to victims in third countries.
 Moreover, products related to child or forced labor would be banned.